cmu-delphi/delphi-epidata/dev/docker/database/epidata/README.md

 # `delphi_database_epidata`

-This image extends Delphi's database by:
+This image extends a Percona database by:

-- adding the `epi` user account
+- adding the `user` account
-- adding the `epidata` database
+- adding the `epidata` &  other appropriate databases
-- creating empty tables in `epidata`
+- creating empty tables in those databases

 To start a container from this image, run: